 At the other extreme are those resumes that provide very little substantial information, with few relevant details.
 A list of your previous positions with little information about what you actually did and achieved just doesn’t cut it in today’s competitive job market.
 You need to give recruiters a good sense of who you are and what you’re capable of.

 Unless you’re a model or actor, there’s no reason to include a photo on your resume, no matter how good-looking you are.
 Odds are that it will seem unprofessional and work against you.
+(The opposite is true for LinkedIn, where a professional-looking photo has been shown to make you seem more competent, likeable and capable.)

 The same goes for your birth date and marital status, or the part-time job you had while at school 15 years ago.
 These details are superfluous and should have no bearing on the job you’re applying for right now.